 What is medical negligence?

-Doctors, dentists, and other health professionals have a duty of care towards their patients.
-The most important aspect of this duty is the duty to treat their patients with reasonable skill and care.
-Where a doctor or other health professional breaches this duty, and the breach causes personal injury and other losses to the patient, a claim for compensation for medical (or clinical) negligence may follow.
+Doctors, dentists, and other health professionals have a duty of care towards their patients, requiring them to treat their patients with reasonable skill and care.
+Where a doctor or other health professional breaches this duty which results in personal injury to the patient or contributes to making another condition worse, a claim for compensation for medical (or clinical) negligence may follow.

-To make a successful compensation claim for medical negligence, the claimant needs to show that the doctor owed a duty of care to the claimant; this duty was breached; and the claimant suffered personal injury and losses as direct result of the breach.
-Note that the standard of care expected from the doctor concerned is important so, for instance, the standard of care expected from an experienced hospital consultant will be higher than that expected of a junior doctor who has been practicing for just a few months.
+To make a successful compensation claim for medical negligence, a claimant needs to show the doctor owed them a duty of care; this duty was breached; and the claimant suffered personal injury as direct result of the breach.

 Loss of chance

-The losses a claimant may suffer, or expect to suffer in future, as a result of the personal injury sustained following an incident of medical negligence may include ‘loss of chance’.
-Loss of chance is, effectively, a lost opportunity that may have had a favourable outcome.
-It includes the loss of the chance of future higher earnings.
+The losses a claimant suffers, or expects to suffer in future, as a result of the personal injury sustained following medical negligence may include ‘loss of chance’.
+It requires them to show that the defendant’s negligence caused them to lose the opportunity of some favourable outcome, which could include the loss of the chance of future higher earnings.

-Loss of chance is increasingly a factor in the quantification of personal injury damages.
-That said, it is no new concept in litigation: in the famous case of Chaplin v Hicks [1911-13], the claimant successfully claimed for loss of the chance to win a beauty contest after the defendant negligently omitted to include her in an earlier round of the competition.
-Loss of chance in the context of medical negligence cases not such a clear cut issue.
+In the famous case of Chaplin v Hicks [1911-13], the claimant successfully claimed for loss of the chance to win a beauty contest after the defendant negligently omitted to include her in an earlier round of the competition.

-- Compensation for loss of chance in medical negligence cases can be recovered in very limited circumstances
+- compensation for loss of chance in medical negligence cases can only be recovered in very limited circumstances;

-- Exceptionally strong evidence as to the claimant’s past capabilities may mean a claim for loss of chance succeeds (XYZ v Portsmouth Hospitals NHS Trust (Unreported, 14th February 2011))
+- exceptionally strong evidence as to the claimant’s past capabilities may mean a claim for loss of chance succeeds (XYZ v Portsmouth Hospitals NHS Trust (2011));

-- In the case of delayed treatment, a claimant who cannot prove that the negligence caused or materially contributed to a resulting injury may lose their loss of chance claim (Hotson v East Berkshire Area Health Authority )
+- in the case of delayed treatment, a claimant who cannot prove that the negligence caused or materially contributed to a resulting injury may lose their loss of chance claim (Hotson).